Africa coronavirus cases to rise as some escape detection: Africa CDC head

 Many countries worldwide have suspended flights, closed their borders and banned public gatherings to curb its spread.

+(This story has been refiled the spelling of Africa CDC director’s name in paragraph 2)

-Reporting by Giulia Paravicini; writing George Obulutsa; editing by Katharine Houreld, William Maclean
+Reporting by Giulia Paravicini; Writing by George Obulutsa; editing by Katharine Houreld, William Maclean